turingschool/curriculum/tutorials/web_services/encoding_and_filtering.markdown

 end
 ```

-Or, use a bit of metaprogramming:
+Option two is to use a bit of metaprogramming:

 ```ruby
 WHITELIST_ATTRIBUTES = [:title, :body, :created_at]